7 Best HR Practices for Leader Retention

 What’s the Role of HR in Increasing Leader Retention?

-This strategy should include a robust plan on how to attract top leader talent from external sources.
+A leadership talent strategy should include a robust plan on how to attract top leader talent from external sources.
 It should also include a succession planning process that identifies a strong pipeline for leadership.

 And the strategy shouldn’t forget about high-potential employees.
 Regardless of gender or ethnic background, all high potentials should have access to the same programs.
 Ensuring everyone has equal opportunities to be prepared for their next opportunity is the key to success.